HelenGuov/ToyRobot/README.md

-How to execute ToyRobt application?
+How to execute ToyRobot application?

-Run ToyRobot/program.cs console application
+Run ToyRobot/program.cs console applicatio, then Paste the full path to the input file.

-Paste the full path to the input file
+Have fun!